Notable People

 Stage strength has always depended partly on contrast.
 A hulking giant impresses by looking inevitable.
 A compact man who claims impossible force makes the whole thing feel more magical, more dubious, and more theatrical all at once.
 Rosenstock seems to have understood that instinctively.

-This is one reason he feels worth recovering now.
-He was not simply a big man doing big-man things.
+This is one reason he remains important to recover now.
+He was more than a big man doing big-man things.
 He was part of a more creative and crooked performance economy in which size, accent, ethnicity, and exaggeration were all folded into the act.

 The ending was ordinary in the saddest possible way